letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     I may find a better method as testing develops further.

-*** pytest_runner(num: str) -> None
+*** pytest_runner(num: str, get_code: bool=False) -> int
     This function runs a IceBrakes.py lint on the given input file, and sends the given output to a tmp file.
 A test should never be written with an invalid input file because the test_###.py files are the test input themselves.

     However I should add some code in IceBrakes.py to validate that a given input file is a valid python file.
 And then I should write tests for an invalid input use case.

+    When you call pytest_runner with get_code=True, then pytest_runner returns the exit code of icebrakes.py.
+This is useful for testing the exit codes in test_1001.

+    pytest_runner now returns 9999 by default, this is to please pylint which wants all paths to either explicitly return something or have no returns at all.

 *** gen_output_for_all_test_0()-> None
     This function gets called when you run